 - Take a Break

-If you’re really struggling with your feelings consider taking a vacation if you have sufficient time and money.
-Even if you only travel a couple of miles away, a short retreat from your life may help give you a fresh perspective.
+If you’re really struggling with your feelings and you have the ability to do so, consider taking a brief vacation.
+Even if you only go a couple miles away, a short retreat from your life may help to give you a fresh perspective.
 Let everyone know that you are going to be unreachable for a couple of days and take some time to be with yourself.
 It’s easier to find yourself and to come to terms with how you are feeling when you don’t have to worry about the everyday stresses of life.

 Most importantly, you need to realize that you are human.
 Everyone makes mistakes and it is only through these mistakes that we learn important lessons.
-If you do act on your feelings, know that it’s perfectly normal, but try your best to avoid acting on them next time.
+If you do act on your feelings, know that it’s perfectly normal and try your best to avoid acting on them next time.